Pelé

-Pelé averaged almost a goal per game throughout his career and could strike the ball with either foot, as well as being able to anticipate his opponents' movements.
+Pelé averaged almost a goal per game throughout his career and could strike the ball with either foot.
 While predominantly a striker, he could also be a playmaker, providing assists with his vision and passing ability.
-He would often use his dribbling skills to go past opponents.
-In Brazil, he was hailed as a national hero for his accomplishments in football and for his outspoken support of policies that improve the social conditions of the poor.
-His emergence at the 1958 World Cup, where he became a black global sporting star, was a source of inspiration.
+In Brazil, he was hailed as a national hero for his accomplishments in football and for his outspoken support of policies to benefit the poor.
+His emergence at the 1958 World Cup, where he became a Black global sporting star, was a source of inspiration.
 Throughout his career and in his retirement, Pelé received numerous individual and team awards for his performance on the field, his record-breaking achievements, and his legacy in the sport.